-Steve Phillips, Deputy Head at CSS (Children's Support Service) was welcome to the meeting.
+Steve Phillips, Deputy Head at CSS (Children's Support Service) did not attend the meeting, but the following information was shared later with headteachers.

 Essex Virtual School is working with CSS to offer Essex school funded training opportunities, for those that have Essex looked after children, previously looked after children and children with a social worker attending.
 All the training complements and aligns with the TPP (Trauma Perceptive Practice) approach that is endorsed in Essex.